docker/labs/networking/concepts/A4-HTTP Routing Mesh.md

 # <a name="test"></a>Step 5: Test the configuration

-> **NOTE TO MIKE: DNS name resolution is required for this step.
+> **NOTE: DNS name resolution is required for this step.
 This can obviously be via the local hosts file, but this step will not work unless the URLs specified in the `com.docker.ucp.mesh.http` labels resolve to the UCP cluster nodes (probably via a load balancer).**

 In this step you will use your web browser to issue HTTP requests to `red.example.com` and `white.example.com`.
 DNS name resolution is configured so that these URLs resolve to a load balancer which in turn balances requests across all nodes in the UCP cluster.